Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_06_function_calling/guide.fr-fr.md

 ### Add a system prompt

 To make our assistant more robust and powerful, it can be useful to add a system prompt that:

-* explains what is expected from the model
+ * explains what is expected from the model.
-* provides useful information to the model, such as the current existing tasks and categories
+ * provides useful information to the model, such as the current existing tasks and categories.

 ```python
 SYSTEM_PROMPT = \